How to Open a CSV with More Than 1,048,576 Rows (Excel's Row Limit)

 Not safe to combine naively:

-For any of these aggregations, use Method 1 (online tool) or Method 2 (Power Query) to work with the full dataset directly.
+If your analysis requires AVERAGE, DISTINCT COUNT, or MEDIAN, do not use Method 3 (splitting).
+Use Method 1 (online tool) or Method 2 (Power Query) to work with the full dataset directly.

 Making Large CSV Work Sustainable